biof395/spring2020/README.md

 --------
 The assessment focuses on (1) practicing python and machine learning skills and (2) hands-on experience of text mining on real-world datasets.
 Details are as follows.

-1. Python and machine learning skills (pass or fail)
+1. Python and machine learning skills (pass or fail).
+Due 11:59pm, May 8th.

      By the end of the semester, you must complete [Python Programming Skill Track](https://www.datacamp.com/tracks/python-programming), [Machine Learning Fundamentals with Python Skill Track](https://www.datacamp.com/tracks/machine-learning-fundamentals-with-python), and [Data Visualization with Python Skill Track](https://learn.datacamp.com/skill-tracks/data-visualization-with-python).
 This will take about 55 hours in total to complete.
 Note that you could also do other tracks if you are interested, but they are optional. **Please start the tracks as soon as possible and work towards the certificate(s) throughout the semester.
 This may require substantial work!
 Do not wait until the end of the semester!**

-2. Text mining on real-world datasets (optional)
+2. Text mining on real-world datasets (optional).
+Due 11:59pm, May 8th.

     By the end of the semester, you must also develop a text mining application on real-world datasets.
 You will (1) submit the codes to a [GitHub](https://github.com] repository, (2) write up a report to describe the method, and (3) present in the final week.
 More details will be released in Week 3.

 Weekly Schedule